Considering a Pilot Career?

 Pilots receive their training in the military or by attending U.S. Federal Aviation Administration (FAA) certified flight schools.
 Most employers prefer to hire candidates who have a bachelor's degree, although the minimum education requirement is two years of college.
 Coursework should include English, math, physics, and aeronautical engineering.

 To work as a pilot, you need a commercial pilot's license.
-You must be least 18 years old and have 250 hours of flight experience, vision that is correctable to 20/20 and no physical handicap that may affect job performance.
+In addition, you must be least 18 years old and have 250 hours of flight experience, vision that is correctable to 20/20, and no physical handicap that may affect job performance.
 You will also have to pass physical and written exams, in addition to a flight exam during which you will demonstrate your flying ability to an FAA-designated examiner.

 Airline captains and first officers need a transport pilot certificate.
-To qualify for one, a pilot must be 23 years old with 1500 hours of flight time.
-He or she must pass written and flight exams.
+To qualify for one, a pilot must be 23 years old with 1,500 hours of flight time, and pass written and flight exams.

-In addition to the ability to fly aircraft, pilots also need particular soft skills or personal qualities.
-You must have excellent communication and problem solving skills, and be detail oriented.
-The ability to work as part of a team is vital since pilots must not only work with one another, but also with air traffic controllers and flight dispatchers.
+Along with the ability to fly an aircraft, pilots also need particular soft skills or personal qualities.
+You must have excellent communication and problem-solving skills, and be detail-oriented.
+The ability to work as part of a team is vital.
+In addition to working with your crew, you must also work with air traffic controllers and flight dispatchers.

-Here are requirements employers listed in actual job announcements on Indeed.com:
+Requirements employers listed in actual job announcements on Indeed.com include: